mpipet/styx/docs/administration/monitoring.md

 Log Metrics can also be reported to a Statsd server when enabled in the Styx [config](./configuration.md).

-Log name are set into the metric path as follow.
+Log names are added to the metric path as follow.

 ```
 log.myLog.file.size487|g